If you are new to jPlayer, check out the Quick Start Guide.

 This problem does not effect Firefox 4+, nor does it affect video players in Firefox 3.6.

-For example, if you used the option setting {supplied:"mp3"},
+For example, if you used the option setting {supplied:"mp3"}

-then you must set the {wmode:"window"} option to ensure Firefox 3.6 instances the Flash solution correctly.
+option to ensure Firefox 3.6 instances the Flash solution correctly.

-For example, if you used the option setting {solution:"flash,html"},
+For example, if you used the option setting {solution:"flash,html"}

-then you must set the {wmode:"window"} option to ensure Firefox 3.6 instances the Flash solution correctly.
+option to ensure Firefox 3.6 instances the Flash solution correctly.

-For example, if you used the option setting {supplied:"mp3,oga"},
+For example, if you used the option setting {supplied:"mp3,oga"}

-then the wmode option does not matter, as the HTML solution will be used to play the OGA format in Firefox 3.6.
+option does not matter, as the HTML solution will be used to play the OGA format in Firefox 3.6.

 This problem will be addressed in the future, where supplying only audio formats will change the default wmode value to "window".